MRYingLEE/MLOps-Jupyter-Templates/README.md

 Of course, as the official guidance said you may run TFX on GCP Vertex AI.
 But TFX can run independently.

 # Credit
-I will collect and improve good MLOps templates here.
+I will collect and improve good MLOps templates CONTINOUSLY here.
 I will mention all the original authors.